AntonioBlago/ai-invoice-organizer-pdf/README.md

-Of course!
-Here's a polished **English GitHub repository description** for your script:

----

 ## 🧾 AI-Assisted PDF Invoice Sorter

 This Python script automatically organizes PDF invoices from a specified folder into subfolders based on their **issue month and year**.